 - 1. The age of the dwelling unit, including any additions.
-For recently built housing, date the construction was started. - 2.
+For recently built housing, the date that the construction began. - 2.
 Number of dwelling units, number of occupants in each unit. - 3.
-Approximate size of area in which the housing is located and the distance between dwelling units and water supply, toilets, livestock and service building.
+Approximate size of area in which the housing is located and the distance between dwelling units and water supply, toilets, livestock, and service building.